Avenger-py/diffusion-distillation/README.md

 # diffusion-distillation
-Implemented DDIM Diffusion and distilled the model for fast sampling as proposed in the paper: *PROGRESSIVE DISTILLATION FOR FAST SAMPLING OF DIFFUSION MODELS*
+Implemented DDIM Diffusion and model distillation for fast sampling as proposed by the paper: *Progressive Distillation For Fast Sampling Of Diffusion Models*